Namri Songtsen: Upbringing and life

-Around 600, Namri Songtsen, one of the several Yarlung tribal chieftains, become the uncontested leader of the several Yarlung clans.
+Around 600 CE, Namri Songtsen, one of the Yarlung tribal chieftains, became the uncontested leader of the several Yarlung clans.
 Using shepherd-warriors he subdued the neighbouring tribes one after another.
 Expanding his rule to all of modern Central Tibet, including the Lhasa region allowed him to rule over many groups, and to begin the establishment of a centralized and strong state, with skilled troops who gained experience in their many battles in the early 7th century.
-This formed an important base for the later conquests by his son, which unified the whole of the Tibetan plateau.
-Furthermore, Namri Songtsen relocated the capitol of his kingdom to the Gyama Valley, where he built the Gyama Palace.
+This formed an important base for the later conquests by his son, which unified the whole of the Tibetan Plateau.
+Furthermore, Namri Songtsen relocated the capital of his kingdom to the Gyama Valley, where he built the Gyama Palace.
 According to Beckwith, Namri Songtsen sent the first diplomatic missions to open relations with China, in 608 and 609.